Kiteware/icms/README.md

 * Leave the database name blank and provide a databaser user/pass which has permission to create a database and new user.
 ICMS will automatically create a new database, user and pass and store it in the configuration file.

-### Create Admin User
-This will be the first administrator for your website.
-The username will show up on all blog and page posts.
-The Full Name is for the profile page. **Use a secure password that is not use on other websites**, you will always have the option to reset a forgotten password.

 ## Usage

 ### Admin